+1. Employee's Name:

-1. Emplo yee's Name: 2. emplo Does the employee have an illness, injury, impairment, or physical or mental condition which constitutes a serious health condition."
+Does the employee have an illness, injury, impairment, or physical or mental condition which constitutes a "serious health condition."
 A "serious health condition" is described on the attached sheet.
 Does the employee's condition qualify under any of the categories described?
 If so, please check the applicable category.

-(1) (2)(3)(4)(5), or None of the above: 3.
-Date n Date medical condition or need for treatment commenced: 4.
-Probab obable duration of medical condition or need for treatment: 5.
-Regimen of treatment to be prescribed (indicate number of visits, general nature and duration of treatment including referral to other provider of health services.
-Include schedule of visits or treatment if it is medically necessary for the employee to be off work on an intermittent basis or to work less than the employee's normal schedule of hours per day or days per week): .
-A. By Physician or Practitioner: В. By other provider of health services, if referred by Physician or Practitioner: Ch eck Yes or No in the space below, as appropriate.
+(1) (2) (3) (4) (5) (6) , or None of the above .

+3. Date medical condition or need for treatment commenced:

+4. Probable duration of medical condition or need for treatment:

+- 5. Regimen of treatment to be prescribed (indicate number of visits, general nature and duration of treatment, including referral to other provider of health services.
+Include schedule of visits or treatment if it is medically necessary for the employee to be off work on an intermittent basis or to work less than the employee's normal schedule of hours per day or days per week): - A. By Physician or Practitioner: B. By other provider of health services, if referred by Physician or Practitioner:

+Check Yes or No in the space below, as appropriate.

 6. Yes No Is inpatient hospitalization of the employee required?
 7. Yes No Is employee able to perform work of any Kind?
 (If "No", skip to Item 9) 8.
-Yes Is employee able to perform the functions of employee's position?
+Yes No Is employee able to perform the functions of employee's position?
 (Answer after reviewing job description from employer describing essential functions of employee's position, or, if none provided, after discussing with employee.)
-9. Signatu re of Physician or Practitioner: 10.
-Date: 11.
-Type of Practice (Field of Specialization, if any): re of Employee: Date:
+9 .
+Signature of Ph ysician or Pract itioner: 10.
+Date: ialization, if any):

+12. Signature of Employee: Date: